- CBT for Addiction and Co-occurring Disorders

 Cognitive behavioral therapy (CBT) is a form of therapy that helps people address problematic thought processes and feelings.

-With the help of a therapist, CBT is used to help recovering addicts identify the connections between their thoughts, feelings, and actions, which often follow a self-destructive cycle.
+With the help of a therapist, CBT drug treatment is used to help recovering addicts identify the connections between their thoughts, feelings, and actions, which often follow a self-destructive cycle.
 After identifying these negative patterns, patients work to replace them with positive, constructive patterns that eventually translate into feeling better and behaving more responsibly.
-Over time, they rewire their thinking to align with a long-term, sober living mindset.
+With Cognitive Behavior Therapy for addiction, clients rewire their thinking over time to align with a long-term, sober living mindset.

 People with addiction often have multiple diagnoses.
-Therapists use CBT for substance abuse treatment as well as these co-occurring mental disorders:
+At Avenues Recovery, therapists use CBT techniques for substance abuse treatment as well as these co-occurring mental disorders:

 - Anxiety